apache/apex-core/docs/application_packages.md

         dt.attr.APPLICATION_NAME

-There are also other properties that can be set.
-For details on properties, refer to the [Operation and Installation Guide](https://www.datatorrent.com/docs/guides/OperationandInstallationGuide.html).

 In this example, property some_name_1 is a required property which must be set at launch time, or it must be set by a pre-set configuration